swegger/SE_SL_2022/README.md

 We have included our full set of analysis, behavioral modeling, and circuit simulation tools for the user.
 As such, we provide some general use instructions.
 However, our main objective here is to provide the user with code to recreate the results from Egger and Lisberger (2022), and the associated scripts/functions are illustrative for running the code in general.

-To recreate the results, the user needs the follwing data sets, unzipped and in the current MATLAB directory:
+To recreate the results, the user needs the follwing data sets, unzipped and in the current MATLAB path:
 1. Behavioral
     1. Reggie_MultiSizePursuit.mat
     2. Xtra_MultiSizePursuit.mat